Local government

 Municipalities

+South Africa has 257 metropolitan, district and local municipalities.
+This number comprises eight metropolitan, 44 district and 205 local municipalities.
+They are focused on growing local economies and providing infrastructure and service.
 As directed by the Constitution, the Local Government: Municipal Structures Act of 1998 contains criteria for determining when an area must have a category-A municipality (metropolitan municipalities) and when municipalities fall into categories B (local municipalities) or C (district municipalities).
+The Act also determines that category-A municipalities can only be established in metropolitan areas.

 Metropolitan councils have single metropolitan budgets, common property ratings and service-tariff systems, and single-employer bodies.

-The eight metropolitan municipalities are:
+Metropolitan councils may decentralise powers and functions.However, all original municipal, legislative and executive powers are vested in the metropolitan council.
 In metropolitan areas, there is a choice of types of executive system: the mayoral executive system where executive authority is vested in the mayor, or the collective executive committee system where these powers are vested in the executive committee.

 Non-metropolitan areas consist of district councils and local councils.
 District councils are primarily responsible for capacity building and district-wide planning.
 The Local Government: Municipal Structures Act of 1998 provides for ward committees whose tasks, among other things, are to: